 Decommissioning and Dismantling (D&D) of a nuclear plant can be an expensive, long and complicated process.
 The IAEA have estimated a total of 189 power reactors that have been shut down worldwide for decommissioning, with 17 of them already fully decommissioned.
-In the EU, 90 power reactors shut down as of January 2016 but only 3 have been fully decommissioned.
 In addition, 130 fuel cycle facilities have been decommissioned as well as about 440 research reactors.

 Nuclear facilites are quite complex